 - Japan is quite expensive overall and this is one of the countries where getting travel insurance is most worthwhile.
-I usually buy one when visiting Japan in case of incidents happening unexpectedly and usually go with World Nomads.
-Medical coverage with them is higher than average and they also cover other incidents such as personal accidents and lost luggage.
+I usually buy one when visiting Japan in case of incidents happening unexpectedly and usually buy here.
+With an aggregator, you can easily select the plan that best suits your needs.

 - Japan uses Type A or B outlets for electricity so make sure you have the right adapters for your devices.

 - Even in an ultramodern city such as Tokyo, you’d be surprised to find that many establishments still don’t accept credit cards.
 Japan is still a predominantly cash society so it’s useful to bring the cash you need for your trip.
 Major hotels and department stores do of course accept credit cards but many smaller restaurants and independent stores don’t.